MrQauckQauck/Pi5-Local-Host-Dashboard/README.md

-# Update : create a new theme kind of pop os feel and added a favicon
+# Update : create a new theme kind of pop os feel and added a favicon along with Network speed

 Still working on getting the Pi-hole intergration.